grab/engineering-blog/_posts/2023-01-03-graph-service-platform.md

 Historical device and account data are stored in the graph service platform via offline data loading or online stream injection.
 If the device and account data exists in the graph service platform, we can find the adjacent account IDs or the shared device IDs by using the device ID or account ID respectively specified in the user request.

 In our experience, fraudsters tend to share physical resources to maximise their revenue.
-The image below shows a device that is shared by many users.
+The following image shows a device that is shared by many users.
 With our Graph Visualisation platform based on graph service, you can see exactly what this pattern looks like.

 <div class="post-image-section"><figure>
   <img src="/img/graph-service-platform/image3.png" alt="" style="width:70%"><figcaption align="middle">Fig 3.
 Example of a device being shared with many users</figcaption>